nibanks/msh3/docs/api/data-structures.md

 - `PeerRequestCount`: The maximum number of requests allowed from a peer.
 - `DatagramEnabled`: Flag to enable QUIC datagrams.
 - `XdpEnabled`: Flag to enable XDP (available only when preview features are enabled).
+- `DynamicQPackEnabled`: Flag to enable dynamic QPACK header compression with a dynamic table (available only when preview features are enabled).

 ## MSH3_ADDR